 The spinach is the richest vegetable source of iron; a deficiency in 30% of the Western population is fingered as the main cause of TATT syndome; tired all the time.

 A new favourite is eggs florentine; high in folate and vitamin B12 this makes the perfect addition to the healthy breakfast menu; fix your constipation too; spinach is the most rewarding crop in the summer vegetable garden.

 Two million Americans are needlessly blind from macular degeneration, and many more are only partially sighted.
 Spinach is rich in lutein, one of three phytochemicals vitally involved in a healthy retina and lens; the other two are zeaxanthin and oleocanthal.

 Notice there is no margarine on our table; in any case, butter is back.

 In order to make sure you have chilli available year round for your eggs Florentine, it's worth considering how to preserve jalapeno peppers; it's dead simple; the capsaicin health benefits are simply vast.

-Ending a meal with something sweet is not a problem; already the gut is full of fibre, protein and fat, so the GI of the whole meal will be low, even if you finish with a sourdough bread and gooseberry jam recipe.
+Ending a meal with something sweet is not a problem; already the gut is full of fibre, protein and fat, so the GI of the whole meal will be low, even if you finish with a sourdough bread recipe and gooseberry jam recipe.